TheDarkMist/NIS2-survival-kit/_prompts/recipes/02_risk_management.md

-# Prompt: Create the Risk Management Policy
+# Prompt: Create the Risk Management documents

 You will act as a NIS2 documentation assistant.

-Your goal is to generate the **Risk Management Policy** for the company, following the master prompt at `_prompts/core/Create.md`.
+Your goal is to generate the **Risk Management Policy** and the **Risk Register** for the company, following the master prompt at `_prompts/core/Create.md` for each.

+---

+### File 1: Risk Management Policy

 **Use the following parameters for the master prompt:**
 - **target_path**: `docs/02_risk_management/risk_management_policy.md`